RaiA133/Belajar_PHPMVC/vid7_model(database)/readme.txt

         // if ( isset($url[1]) )

+VID7_MODEL new
+- new controllers : Mahasiswa.php
+- new 2 files in models
+- new views : mahasiswa = tempat tampilan dari databse (fetch)

 ALUR SEJAUH ini
 1. public/index.php => init.php => all file in core folder
 1. url check : App.php & .htaccess => Home.php/About.php => all file in views & model folder